 The main characteristics and results of the synthesis papers are summarized in Table 2.
-Detailed results of each synthesis study are reported in the summary reports $\triangle$ .
+Summaries of the metaanalyses provide fuller information about the results reported in each synthesis paper, in particular about the modulation of effects by factors related to soil, climate and management practices.

 Table 2.
-Main characteristics of the synthesis papers reporting impacts of soil amendment with lime or gypsum on cropyield.
+Main characteristics of the synthesis papers reporting impacts of soil amendment with lime or gypsum on crop yield.
 The references are ordered chronologically with the most recent publication date first.